QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 ## Applications

-In this section, we apply SymPy to construct an equalizing differences model that explores the wage gap between college and high school graduates.
+In this section, we apply SymPy to construct an equalizing differences model that explores the choice between going to college and working directly after high school.

-The idea of this example is to imagine a person deciding whether to be admitted into a college or entering the workforce after high school.
+In this example, imagine a student deciding whether to be admitted into a college or entering the workforce after high school.

-The person is indifferent between the two options if the present value of the earnings from the two options are the same.
+The student is indifferent between the two options if the present values of the earnings from the two options are the same.

-For more details on the model, please visit [the lecture](https://intro.quantecon.org/equalizing_difference.html) in A First Course in Quantitative Economics with Python.
+For more details on the model, please visit [the lecture](https://intro.quantecon.org/equalizing_difference.html) on equalizing differences model.

 ### Defining the Symbols